-Bedlam Evening Clinic and Physician Assistant Longitudinal (PAL) Student Clinics are unique educational features of the University of Oklahoma - Tulsa Physician Assistant Program.
+Bedlam Evening Clinic and Physician Assistant Longitudinal (PAL) Student Clinics are unique educational features of the OU-TU School of Community Medicine Physician Assistant (PA) Program.
 Bedlam Evening Clinic was created in response to harsh economic times in Tulsa following the September 11 attacks of 2001.
 At that time, Oklahoma already ranked near the bottom of the nation in health statistics.
 After 9/11, Tulsa was second only to San Jose, California, in the number of jobs lost per capita, creating a dramatic rise in the number of uninsured.
 With nowhere else to go for primary care, those without coverage flooded local emergency rooms, straining hospital budgets and staff, and costing patients much more than a regular physician office visit.

-Bedlam – E provides acute and limited specialty care and is open 48 weeks in the year, Tuesdays and Thursdays, from 5:30 p.m. until the last patient is seen.
+Bedlam E provides acute and limited specialty care and is open 48 weeks in the year on Tuesdays and Thursdays from 5:30 p.m. until the last patient is seen.
 The clinic provides PA students and medical students with a service-learning experience in team-based, interdisciplinary, evidence-based patient care.
 Students from the University of Oklahoma Colleges of Nursing, Pharmacy and Social Work are also part of the patient care teams.
 Students and faculty learn from their practice and continuously evaluate and improve their systems of care.